 Set up Ollama on macOS

-This guide walks you through the main steps of setting up an Ollama server on macOS for integration with GPT for Work.
+This guide walks you through the main steps of setting up an Ollama server for use in GPT for Work on macOS.

 Prerequisites